1996 Cricket World Cup

 The 1996 Cricket World Cup, also called the Wills World Cup 1996 for sponsorship reasons, was the sixth Cricket World Cup organised by the International Cricket Council (ICC).
-It was co-hosted by India, Pakistan and Sri Lanka.
+It was co-hosted by Pakistan, India and Sri Lanka.
 The tournament was won by Sri Lanka, who defeated Australia by seven wickets in the final on 17 March 1996 at the Gaddafi Stadium in Lahore, Pakistan.